Sudo-psc/openEMR/README.md

 ## CI/CD

-A GitHub Actions workflow located at `.github/workflows/main.yml` checks the Docker Compose configuration, lints shell scripts and performs a simple smoke test.
-The smoke test spins up the services with the example environment file, runs the `backup.sh` script and then shuts everything down.
+A GitHub Actions workflow located at `.github/workflows/main.yml` validates `docker-compose.yml`, runs *pre-commit* hooks and `shellcheck`, performs a smoke test that starts the services and executes `backup.sh`, and finally runs the unit tests with `run-tests.sh`.
 Use this workflow as a starting point for automated deployments.

 For more detailed instructions, see `README-Ophthalmology.md`.